cscribn/README-prompt-windows/README.md

 # README-prompt-windows

-Instructions on how to make your Microsoft Windows prompts to look like the following.
+Instructions on how to make your Microsoft Windows prompts to look like the screenshot.

 ![prompt](./images/prompt.png)